Biennale Danza 2021

 Everything that can be done with dance and through dance today.
 In his first year as the director of the 15th International Festival of Contemporary Dance (23 July > 1 August), Wayne McGregor illuminates the complexity, the breadth, the “transformability” of a discipline that thrives on renewal and which, in its dialogue with the most cutting-edge thinking, advances the development of contemporary art.

-Xie Xin and Yin Fang from China with the Xiexin Dance Theatre; Hervé Koubi, the French-Algerian choreographer with his multi-ethnic company and the Jewish-Egyptian vocalist Natacha Atlas; Soon-ho Park and Bereishit Dance Company from South Korea; Marco D’Agostin from Italy; Americans Pam Tanowitz – dancer and choreographer - and Simone Dinnerstein, pianist, accompanied by Pam Tanowitz Dance; Olivier de Sagazan, the French artist from Brazaville; the Basque dancer Iratxe Ansa who with Igor Bacovich from Italy form Metamorphosis, based in Madrid; the artistic collective (La)Horde, with Marine Brutti, Jonathan Debrouwer and Arthur Harel who has been the head of the Ballet national de Marseille for a year, in Venice together with Rone, a champion of the French electronic scene; Oona Doherty from Northern Ireland and Germaine Acogny from Senegal.
+Josef Nadj with eight dancers coming from different African countries; Hervé Koubi, the French-Algerian choreographer with his multi-ethnic company and the Jewish-Egyptian vocalist Natacha Atlas; Marco D’Agostin from Italy; Americans Pam Tanowitz – dancer and choreographer - and Simone Dinnerstein, pianist, accompanied by Pam Tanowitz Dance; Olivier de Sagazan, the French artist from Brazaville; the Basque dancer Iratxe Ansa who with Igor Bacovich from Italy form Metamorphosis, based in Madrid; Rone, a champion of the French electronic scene, with the artistic collective (La)Horde: Marine Brutti, Jonathan Debrouwer and Arthur Harel, who has been the head of the Ballet national de Marseille for a year; Oona Doherty from Northern Ireland and Germaine Acogny from Senegal.
 These are the artists of a live performance scene that has no borders, resonant with the forms and content of the world.
 Radicals, as McGregor defines them, the expression of an incisive dance that, compelled by the urgencies of the world, speaks to our time.

 Hervé Koubi borrows from the mosaic of the ancient Mediterranean cultures of his Algerian roots: rituals, melodies, stories and traditions that he mixes spectacularly with the language of breakdance and hip hop, permeated by the sensual energy of his 15 dancers.
 A return to the origins united with the new knowledge of the body, in a combined sense of belonging or being uprooted, also inspires Koubi’s latest work Odyssey.
 The new piece celebrates femininity in its encounter with masculinity through the score of the dancers’ movements, as it meets the fusional score of sounds by Natacha Atlas, the international Jewish-Egyptian vocalist who blends pan-ethnic echoes with the rhythms of European electronics.